REF 2029: What Next?

 Maintaining Momentum: Institutional Strategies Beyond the REF Pause

-This closing roundtable brings together REF leads and research strategy leaders from across a broad range of institutions to explore how universities are moving from planning into practival delivery.
+This discussion will explore how universities are moving from planning into practival delivery.

-• How can institutions maintain readiness despite uncertainty?
+• How can institutions maintain readiness and develop their preparations?

 Dr Natalie Wall